IvettB/585_Lab9/README.md

 - **Input Data:** The client’s signature from Step 3
 - **ZKP Step:** **Step 6 - Server sends a signed token back to the client**
 - **Plain Language Description:**
-After receiving the client’s signature, the server needs to challenge the client to confirm that they actually possess the correct password.
-To do this, the server creates a **unique challenge token**, which is essentially a random value that the client must sign in the next step.
-The server digitally signs this token itself, ensuring that the token cannot be modified or faked.
-This step helps prevent replay attacks, where an attacker might try to reuse a previously intercepted signature.
+After getting the user’s signature, the server must check if they really know the password.
+To do this, the server creates a special challenge token, which is just a random code the user must sign next.
+The server also signs this token to make sure no one can change or fake it.
+This step stops attackers from reusing an old stolen signature to trick the system.

 ---